 A more experiential understanding of individual career goals requires more qualitative assessments to gain better understanding of the subjective experiences, the strivings and motivations that define and shape those same goals.
 Discovering and building compatible overlaps between an organization’s talent needs and individual career goals will help organizations implement solutions that will both attract and retain the talent they desire.

 Britt-Mari is an integrative career counselor with an extensive background in existential psychology, career counseling and teaching.
-She helps clients create personally empowered solutions to career transition, burnout and the building of meaningful careers.
-To inquire about individual sessions contact her at firstname.lastname@example.org
+She helps clients create personally empowered solutions to career transition, burnout and the building of resilient and meaningful careers.
+To inquire about consultation services or to book a customized 3 session coaching package, please contact her at firstname.lastname@example.org